Teacher. Veterinarian. Astronaut. Scientist. Writer. My childhood friends were ambitious.

 Crain’s New York Business

-At Vivial (then LocalVox), she applied the content development and marketing skills from her publishing years to the company’s digital assets and inbound lead gen strategy.
+At Vivial (then LocalVox), I applied the content development and marketing skills from my publishing years to the company’s digital assets and inbound lead gen strategy.
 The result?
 A sales pipeline of high-quality organic prospects (and $0 spent on advertising).